the-kido/cs-notes/content/CSCA48 (C Lang)/Week 3/01-22 (memory stuff).md

 	// This prints Two!\b twice
 }
 ```

-#todo explain this better.  basically it prints `TWO! ` twice because the memory is freed from the previous call and is junk, but is then taken by s1 and it so happens to be the values set in p2.
+Basically it prints `TWO! ` twice because the memory is freed from the previous call and is junk, but is then taken by s1 and it so happens to be the values set in p2.
 - This is not always bound to happen. it's merely a coincidence.
 On my computer, it usually happens though.
 Then if you reserve a string of size 100, there is a good chance that `TWO! ` is in there.
 Remember that the places where memory is stored is often quite random.
 For instance, if you: